Black Lives Matter network establishes $12M grant fund

 The network has also been in a tug of war with a California-based organization called the “Black Lives Matter Foundation,” which has accepted donations that do not support the movement.
 The other group reportedly raised millions of dollars in recent weeks from small individual gifts and from employees of large corporations, such as Apple and Microsoft, who believed they were supporting the Black Lives Matter Global Network Foundation.

 Morrison is a member of the AP’s Race and Ethnicity team.
+Follow Morrison on Twitter at https://twitter.com/aaronlmorrison.

 Sign up for Daily Newsletters